michael-lynch/open-weather/README.md

 The only default output is the current temperature.

-To display the current temperature, create an element on your page where the current temperature will display.
+To display the current temperature, create an element on your page where the current temperature will be displayed.

 	<div id="weather-temperature"></div>